auth0/docs/waad-clientid.md

 * **SIGN-ON URL**: your application URL (completely arbitrary)
 * **APP ID URI**: https://**@@account.tenant@@**.onmicrosoft.com/yourapp

 > NOTE: The APP ID URI is just a logical identifier, not a real URL.
 It is important to use the value as specified above in APP ID URI.
-For instance, if the Windows Azure AD you've just created is **myorg.onmicrosoft.com**, here you would enter https://**myorg.onmicrosoft.com**/yourapp.
+For instance, if the Microsoft Azure AD you've just created is **myorg.onmicrosoft.com**, here you would enter https://**myorg.onmicrosoft.com**/yourapp.

 <img src="img/waad-5.png" style="width: 60%;  border: 2px solid #eee;" />